emacs-mirror/emacs/mps/manual/html/_sources/pool/mvff.txt

 :term:`allocation policy` for blocks allocated via :c:func:`mps_alloc`.

+:ref:`Johnstone (1997) <JOHNSTONE97>` found that in his test cases:

+    No version of :term:`best fit` had more than 5% actual :term:`fragmentation <external fragmentation>`.
+This is also true for all versions of first fit that used an :term:`address-ordered free list <address-ordered first fit>`, and the two versions of first fit that used a :term:`FIFO free list <FIFO-ordered first fit>`.
+This strongly suggests that the basic best-fit algorithm and the first-fit algorithm with an address-ordered free list are very robust algorithms.

-It also supports buffered allocation (that is, allocation via :term:`allocation points`), and in this case, the allocation policy is
-different: the buffers are filled according to the :term:`worst fit` policy, and allocation always proceeds upwards from the base.
+The MVFF pool class also supports buffered allocation (that is, allocation via :term:`allocation points`), and in this case, the allocation policy is different: the buffers are filled according to the :term:`worst fit` policy, and allocation always proceeds upwards from the base.

 Buffered and unbuffered allocation can be used at the same time, but the first allocation point must be created before any call to